 - Objective- They can be internal or external to the organisation, but must be objective, meaning they cannot be directly involved in the change project.

-- Facilitator not doer- They would facilitate the change process but not actively take part of it.
-The reason for this is that change capabilities are often underdeveloped because change projects are often completely outsourced.
+- Facilitator not doer- They would facilitate the change process but not actively take part in it.
 This approach ensures that teams have external support and facilitated direction, but are equipping themselves with the ability to make change happen and not rely on someone to do the change for them.

 - Descriptive not Prescriptive- They would transfer general knowledge and evidence behind change, however when it comes to how to make the change happen within the organisation, they would simply facilitate discussions among teams, who would come up with how they will make the change happen.
 When teams come up with the ideas and the processes, they are more likely to take ownership and make these changes happen.